 A series of FREE one-hour (or less) webinars covering topics impacting CurlON Member Club operations!
 All CurlON Member Club staff and volunteers are encouraged to participate.
 Those not joining in on the live version will have an opportunity to review the full recorded webinar and any additional resource materials at a later time.
-Please contact the CurlON Business of Curling Coordinator at email@example.com to receive the login password.
+Please contact the CurlON Business of Curling Coordinator at firstname.lastname@example.org with any questions.

 The past two years have forced many changes and variations in the way NFP Curling Clubs operate and conduct their formal business.
 COVID-19 challenged many Clubs to pivot and host their Board and Member Meetings virtually, and created a great deal of uncertainty for some Clubs with respect to their legal meeting requirements and constitutional process.
 When mixed in with some new technology for the many involved, it is easy for issues to develop that may impact the validity and effectiveness of these important Club details.
 Review this 43 minute video presented by Sport Law's Jason Robinson, where he discusses the most important elements in ensuring your Club hosts a legal and constitutional AGM, how to effectively host virtual AGMs and other member meetings, and what to expect in the coming year to help you properly prepare.